dreamind/ix/workshops/representing-data/xml.md

 - Can you modify the DTD above in order to ensure that if the type attribute of creator element is equal to `"group"`, then the creator element can only contain `group-name` element but not `person-name` elements?

 \\}

+### Note: Mixed content model

+  <!ELEMENT parent (#PCDATA|child1|child2)* >

+parent can contain any combination of zero or more #PCDATA, child1, and child2 elements

+  <!ELEMENT parent (child1|child2)+ >

+parent can contain any combination of one or more child1, and child2 elements

+Order of the children does not matter in mixed content model.